 Massachusetts is an internationally recognized center for higher education, with 462,236 students in undergraduate, professional and graduate private and public programs in the 2006/2007 school year, according to the New England Board of Higher Education.
 Survey data released by the Institute of International Education state that 31,683 foreign students were enrolled in Massachusetts colleges and universities in the 2007/2008 school year.
 This was an increase of 10.5 from the previous year.
-Massachusetts is still ranked 4th among states for foreign student enrollment.
+Massachusetts remains ranked 4th among states for foreign student enrollment.

-The Massachusetts public higher education system is composed of universities, state colleges, and community colleges with a combined enrollment of 198,187 students in the 2007 school year.
+The Massachusetts public higher education system is composed of universities, state colleges, and community colleges with a combined enrollment of 263,836 students in the 2007 school year.
 The system awarded 31,986 degrees in the 2007-08 school year.
-In addition, Massachusetts's system of private higher education enrolled 264,049 full and part-time student in 2007.
+In addition, Massachusetts's system of private higher education enrolled 264,049 full and part-time students in 2007.
 The strength of both public and private colleges and universities as centers for research and education contributes to the high quality of the Massachusetts work force and plays a key role in attracting and retaining business and industry within the state.
+Public and private colleges and universities in Massachusetts awarded 47,739 bachelors, 27,575 masters and 3,325 doctoral degrees in 2007.